schas002/blog/_posts/2017-12-16-All-Social-Networks-Should-Be-Frugal.md

 title: All Social Networks Should Be Frugal
 ---

-A month ago, Mastodon 2.0 was released which added custom emojos.
+Last year, Mastodon 2.0 was released which added custom emojos.
 People immediately started to add them.

-A week later, there is a huge overload of emojos.
-One or two persons' request is required to pass addition of an emojo to an instance.
+SoonerLater, there is a huge overload of emojos.

+One or two persons' request is quite enough to pass addition of an emojo to an instance.

 A competition started of 'as much emojos as possible', and who won, you'd guess?
-Japanese instances, of course.
+Of course it's the Japanese instances.

 [***Edit 2018-01-09**: There was a Longway part here which no longer applies, as I abandoned the project.
-The original idea, however, is here to stay.*]
+The original idea, however, is here to stay.

+Also, reworded post.

+Also, it's 2018, fam.*]

 ## It's not meant to be this way